Quantized Conductance by Accelerated Electrons: Quantized conductance by accelerated electrons

 where $\hat{p_y}$ is the momentum operator.
-This model is attributed to solving the time-independent Schr\"odinger equation in a homogeneous field, which reduces to the Airy equation in the coordinate space.
-This gives rise to an unfamiliar stationary solution, which is known as the Airy function\cite{LandauLifshitzVol3,Griffiths}, unlike the semi-classical solution.
+This model is attributed to solving the time-independent Schr\"odinger equation in a linear potentail, which reduces to the Airy equation in the coordinate space.
+This gives rise to an exotic stationary solution, which is known as the Airy function\cite{LandauLifshitzVol3,Griffiths}, unlike the semi-classical solution.
 However, it is known that a time-dependent solution can be derived from the Fourier transform of the momentum space solution\cite{Nauenberg}.
 In the momentum space, the position operator becomes $\hat{y} = i\hbar\frac{\partial}{\partial p_y}$ and the Hamiltonian in the momentum representation is described as

 where $E_0=eV_\mathrm{sd}$, and $F = -\nabla U(y) = eV_\mathrm{sd}/L$.
 The Schr\"odinger equation for this problem is